katiestar99/ansible/docs/docsite/rst/network/user_guide/platform_nxos.rst

      cisco.nxos.nxos_config:
        backup: yes
      register: backup_nxos_location
-     when: ansible_network_os == 'cisco.nxos.nxos'
+     when: assible_network_os == 'cisco.nxos.nxos'

-Using NX-API in Ansible
+Using NX-API in Assible
 =======================

 Enabling NX-API
 ---------------

 Before you can use NX-API to connect to a switch, you must enable NX-API.
-To enable NX-API on a new switch via Ansible, use the ``nxos_nxapi`` module via the CLI connection.
+To enable NX-API on a new switch via Assible, use the ``nxos_nxapi`` module via the CLI connection.
 Set up group_vars/nxos.yml just like in the CLI example above, then run a playbook task like this:

 .. code-block:: yaml